Front Brake Pad Replacement

 How important is replacing your brake pads?

-Having your brake pads replaced when they are excessively worn will give you peace of mind that your vehicle will stop reliably and safely every time you press the pedal.
+Replacing your brake pads when they are excessively worn will give you peace of mind that your vehicle will stop reliably and safely every time you press the pedal.

-Operating a vehicle with worn out or faulty brake pads can endanger you, your family and other motorists on the road, and not allow you to stop in time in the case of an emergency.
+Operating a vehicle with worn-out or faulty brake pads can endanger you and other motorists on the road, and not allow you to stop in time in the case of an emergency.